-I love how the quilt turned out and it has been perfect on my son’s twin bed.
-One side has a picture of the Star Wars droids – which are his favorite and go really well with the Star Wars Pillows I made him last year – and the other side has the Millennium Falcon.
+I love how the quilt turned out and it has been perfect for a twin bed.
+One side has a picture of the Star Wars droids – which go really well with the Star Wars Pillows I made last year – and the other side has the Millennium Falcon.

 I created the quilt to be 65″ x 84.5″, about the size of a twin sized blanket if I were to purchase it.
 You could make this any size that works for you.
-I wanted it to be large enough to cover the bed, and my super tall four-year-old, but not too big since this was going to be his first large blanket!
+I wanted it to be large enough to cover the bed.

 Creating the Quilt!